-The relationship between LA_BAUnit and S121_LA_BA_Unit is a "realize" relationship because only some of the attributes are inherited.
-The primary source for the model is IHO S-100 where direct inheritance is used.
+The primary source for the model is IHO S-100.
 This provides direct compatibility with other IHO product specifications.
-Selected attributes are inherited from ISO 19152 through realization.
-This allows for compatibility with Land Cadastre and land based limits and boundaries.
+The inheritance from ISO 19152 allows for compatibility with Land Cadastre and land based limits and boundaries.
 Those structures and attributes from the Land Administrative Domain Model that do not apply to a marine environment are not inherited.
-For example, the LA_BAUnitType is specifically related to land administration and does not apply in the marine environment.
-Attribute values such as basicPropertyUnit and leasedUnit are only needed in a land cadaster.